Elizabeth Macarthur: Role in founding Australian wool industry

+Relationship with First Nations peoples

+When Macarthur first arrived in New South Wales she was curious about the Aboriginal people living there and, in her early years in Sydney, would often dine with and visit Aboriginal friends.
+However, she was ignorant as to Aboriginal laws and customs and showed no respect for or acknowledgement of Aboriginal land rights.

+Over years her opinion of Aboriginal people hardened, particularly following the Hawkesbury and Nepean Wars between 1794 and 1816 and, even closer to home, the Battle of Parramatta in 1797 and the Appin massacre in 1816.

+Macarthur's land holdings also displaced many Aboriginal people (primarily Dharug people) from their lands and, through the agricultural activities and particularly the raising of sheep, land was degraded and traditional food sources such as the kangaroo were hunted off.

+Later life and death

+Macarthur died on 9 February 1850.

 Family

 From nine pregnancies, seven children survived childhood.
-Her sons, Edward (1789–1872), James (1793-1794), John (1794-1831), James (1798-1867) and William (1800-1882), made worthy contributions to colonial governance, agriculture, politics and trade.
-Her eldest daughter Elizabeth (1792-1842) remained unmarried, despite at least two 'offers' declined by her parents.
+Her sons, Edward (1789–1872), James (1793–1794), John (1794–1831), James (1798–1867) and William (1800–1882), were active in colonial governance, agriculture, politics and trade.
+Her eldest daughter Elizabeth (1792–1842) remained unmarried, despite at least two 'offers' declined by her parents.
 Her younger daughters Mary (Mrs Bowman, b.1795) and Emmeline (b.1808) married into colonial families.

 Sir Edward Macarthur (1789–1872) married Sarah (née Neil) in 1862, and they died childless.